Everest Base Camp Trekking cost and Itinerary

 Sagarmatha National Park

-Sagarmatha National Park has diverse flora and fauna in the Everest region.
+Sagarmatha National Park boasts a diverse array of flora and fauna in the Everest region.
 Throughout the trek to Everest Base Camp, you walk through the Park, which covers an area of 1,148 square kilometers.
 The Park preserves various endangered mammals, including musk deer, wild yaks, red pandas, Langur monkeys, and hares.
-Exploring Sagarmatha National Park’s bPark’scal diversity, culture, and nature is impressive.
+Exploring Sagarmatha National Park’s diverse landscapes, rich culture, and stunning natural beauty is truly impressive.

 The Sagarmatha National Park is home to rare wildlife and more than 120 bird species, such as the Impeyan Pheasant, Snow Cock, and Red-billed Chough, making it an attractive destination for nature enthusiasts.